TOAST-DOCS/Compute-Instance/en/console-guide.md

 ### Change Instance Flavors

-Change of instance flavors is enabled when an instance is closed.
-If an instance is currently executed, click **Close Instances** in **Further Functions** and close the instance.
+Change of instance flavors is enabled when an instance is stopped.
+If an instance is currently executed, click **Stop Instances** in **Further Functions** and stop the instance.

 Instance flavors are allowed to change, depending on the current flavors.